 Kota Mori is an industry data scientist who has supported client companies by data analytics consultation and software development.
 He has engaged in projects on analyses of media and marketing activities and optimization, classification of a customer questionnaire, and development and implementation of an internal analytics platform.
 He received a Ph.D. in economics from Yale University for his analysis of the newspaper market and business strategy using natural language processing and econometrics.
 His research interest is the application of machine learning in social science disciplines, including economics, sociology and political science.

-Yoshikuni Ono is Professor of Political Science at Tohoku University and Faculty Fellow at the Research Institute of Economy, Trade and Industry.
-He completed his Ph.D. in Political Science at the University of Michigan.
+Yoshikuni Ono is a professor of Political Science at Waseda University.
+He completed his Ph.D. in political science at the University of Michigan.
 Before joining Waseda University, he held academic appointments at Tohoku University and the International University of Japan.
 His research focuses on the comparative study of legislative politics and electoral behavior.
-Current research projects include studies of the effect of gender stereotypes on voter behavior and the effect of foreign threats on parliamentary speeches in Japan.
-His work has appeared in American Journal of Political Science, Journal of Politics, Political Behavior, Political Science Research and Methods, Public Opinion Quarterly, and other journals.
+His work has appeared in the American Journal of Political Science, Journal of Politics, Political Behavior, Political Science Research and Methods, Public Opinion Quarterly, and other journals.